Tim McCoy

-Tim McCoy (April 10, 1891 – January 29, 1978) was an American actor, military officer, and expert on American Indian life.
+Colonel Timothy John Fitzgerald McCoy (April 10, 1891 – January 29, 1978) was an American actor, military officer, and expert on American Indian life.
 McCoy is most noted for his roles in B-grade Western films.
 As a popular cowboy film star, he had his picture on the front of a Wheaties cereal box.

 Early years

 Tim McCoy was born in Saginaw, Michigan, on April 10, 1891.
 His father was an Irish Union Civil War veteran and Police Chief.
-While attending St. Ignatius College (now Loyola University) McCoy saw a Wild West show that influenced him to purchase a one-way ticket west.
+While attending St. Ignatius College (now Loyola University), McCoy saw a Wild West show that influenced him to purchase a one-way ticket west.
 He ended up in Lander, Wyoming, where he worked as a ranch hand.
 While there, he became an expert horseman and roper while developing an extensive knowledge of the customs and languages of the local American Indian tribes.
 McCoy was a renowned expert in Indian sign language and was named "High Eagle" by the Arapaho tribe of the Wind River reservation.
 He also competed in numerous rodeos.